 CCS Teachers to Compete in Blaze Teachers Bowling League: Area elementary school teachers will compete in a bowling league at Clinton Community Center.
 League play begins on Sept.
 4.

-Cross Country Schedule: Cross Country tryouts are now compete and 40 student-athletes tried out.
-Now, preparations for the seasons are underway,
+Cross Country Schedule: Cross Country tryouts are now compete and preparations for the season are underway.

 The Blaze will compete in a practice meet on Aug.
 29 at the Songbird Course.